 Telford & Wrekin Council is not in charge of bus services locally, bus services are regulated by the Office of the Transport Commissioner.
 However, the Council does subsidise some local bus routes.
 This means the Council provides money to bus operators to run bus routes that carry less people and do not make enough money to cover the costs of running the services.
 Historically these services have been operated by Arriva.
 The Council also subsidises some bus services that run through Telford and Wrekin and into neighbouring areas like Shropshire or Staffordshire.

 In June 2015 the Council approved an updated Bus Subsidy Policy.
+Download the Bus Subsidy Policy.
 This policy provides a multi-criteria assessment to consider how bus routes help contribute to many of the Council's main priorities particularly around deprivation, access to local services and future housing and employment growth.
 The bus subsidy policy was reviewed by scrutiny committee and received cross party support prior to adoption by Cabinet.

 Telford and Wrekin subsidised bus routes